-- Gene expression programming (1) (remove)
+- Gene expression programming (1) (entfernen)

 - Linking Automated Data Analysis and Visualization with Applications in Developmental Biology and High-energy Physics (2009)